laminar-protocol/flow-protocol-ethereum/README.md

 - as sore of value where holders can deposit it into money market to earn interest

 ### Liquidity Pool
 Liquidity pool is set up by a liquidity provider for a particular fToken, where a certain amount of funds e.g. USD stable-coins are locked in it to serve as collateral, the spreads (bid and ask spread for a given Forex symbol e.g. EURUSD) are set up which is essentially fees to the liquidity provider, and liquidity provider's own collateral ratio is set.

-Liquidity provider's own collateral ratio needs to be greater than the minimum collateral ratio of the particular fToken defined in the protocol.
+Liquidity provider's own collateral ratio needs to be greater than the collateral ratio of the particular fToken defined in the protocol.
 It gives liquidity provider another layer of safety protection on top of the protocol default.
 Anyone who implements the Liquidity Pool interface can become a liquidity provider.
 An efficient market with multiple liquidity provider will trend towards competitive spread.

 Liquidity Pool Pseudo Interface
 ```
+    function getBidSpread(address fToken) returns (unit bidSpread);
-    function getSpread(address fToken) returns (unit bidSpread, unit askSpread);
+    function getAskSpread(address fToken) returns (unit askSpread);
     function getCollateralRatio(address fToken) returns (unit ratio);
 ```

 ### Collateral
 A position is always over-collateralized for risk management purposes.
-The `over collateral ratio` is defined per fToken.
-A 10% `over collateral ratio` represents 110% collateral coverage ratio meaning 110% collateral is required for the position.
-To mint a new fToken (e.g. fUER), trader's deposit includes the USD amount required based on exchange rate, plus the spread paid to the liquidity provider.
+The **`over collateral ratio`** is defined per fToken.
+A 10% **`over collateral ratio`** represents 110% collateral coverage ratio meaning 110% collateral is required for the position.

+To mint a new fToken (e.g. fUER), trader's deposit includes the **USD amount required** based on exchange rate, plus the **spread paid** to the liquidity provider.
 Both of these will be contributed to the collateral, and the remaining comes from the liquidity pool to make up a total of 110% collateral.
 The additional collateral is there to protect the position from exchange rate fluctuation hence stablizing the fToken.

-For example, to mint USD$1001 worth of fEUR, with exchange rate of 1:1 for simplicity, ask spread at 0.001, `over collateral ratio` as 10%, the following would happen
+For example, to mint USD$1,001 worth of fEUR, with exchange rate of 1:1 for simplicity, ask spread at 0.001, **`over collateral ratio`** as 10%, the following would happen
-- user deposits USD$1001 to exchange 1000 fEUR where USD$1 is spread paid
+- user deposits USD$1,001 to exchange 1,000 fEUR where USD$1 is spread paid
-- total collateral required is USD$1100 ($1000 * 110%)
+- total collateral required is USD$1,100 ($1,000 * 110%)
-- additional collateral from the liquidity pool would be USD$99 ($1100 - $1000 - $1)
+- additional collateral from the liquidity pool would be USD$99 ($1,100 - $1,000 - $1)

 Pseudo formula:
 ```